-Gunman Kills At Least 2 In French Supermarket Siege Before Being Killed By Police
+Gunman Kills 3, Wounds Others In French Supermarket Before Being Killed By Police

-A man has killed two people and wounded at least three others in a supermarket in the town of Trebes in southern France, according to the French national police.
+A man killed three people and wounded at least three others in a supermarket in the town of Trebes in southern France, according to the French interior minister.

-A police union official told The Associated Press that the suspect has been killed.
+A police union official told The Associated Press that the suspect was shot to death when police raided the market.

-Reuters reports that Mayor Eric Menassi told LCI TV that the man entered the grocery yelling, "Allahu Akbar, I'll kill you all."
+Reuters reports that Mayor Eric Menassi told LCI TV that the man had entered the grocery yelling, "Allahu Akbar, I'll kill you all."

-The siege may be linked to an earlier incident in the nearby city of Carcassonne.
-Prime Minister Édouard Philippe said that the suspect earlier fired at police officers in civilian clothes on Friday morning, The New York Times reports.
-One of the officers was shot in the shoulder but the injury is not life-threatening, Yves Lefebvre, secretary general of the SGP Police-FO union told the AP.
+The attack may be linked to an earlier incident in the nearby city of Carcassonne.
+Prime Minister Édouard Philippe said that the suspect earlier fired at police officers on Friday morning, The New York Times reports.
+The officers were returning from jogging and were wearing athletic clothing with police insignia, the AP reports.
+One of the officers was shot in the shoulder but the injury is not life-threatening, a police spokesman told the news service.

+Interior Minister Gérard Collomb identified the suspect as 26-year-old Redouane Lakdim, describing him as a petty criminal from Carcassonne, according to the AP and Reuters.
+Collomb said the suspect acted alone.

+"Collomb said Lakdim in the standoff requested the release of the sole surviving assailant of Nov.
+13, 2015, attacks in Paris that left 130 people dead," the AP reports.

 Police officers, soldiers, security officers have been increasingly targeted in terrorist attacks in France, as Jake Cigainero reports for NPR: